 Sick of my symptoms, I decided to seek help from an online doctor!

 Whatever I did, it made no difference.
 My foot looked hideous, and it was only getting worse.
 So finally, I decided to sign up on your Doctors Online to seek medical advice.
 I shared a picture of my toes with the doctor and started chatting with the online doctor as soon as I was connected.

 The online doctor diagnosed me with an athlete’s foot!

 She took a while and asked me several questions.
-After that she diagnosed me with athlete’s foot.
-She told me the common symptoms of athlete’s foot including:
+After that, she diagnosed me with an athlete’s foot.
+She told me the common symptoms of athlete’s foot, including:

 - Itching or burning between the toes

 - Peeling skin

 - Nails that appear to separate from the nail bed

 The doctor told me I had a ‘toe web type’ of athlete’s foot, the standard type.
 Now I understand why she had earlier asked if the skin was peeling on other areas of my feet.
 The condition is contagious.
 She told me that another type, Moccasin’s athlete foot, affects the bottom of the feet, edges, and heels.
 The area can be raw for a few days, and the skin can thicken.
 It can also affect the nails.

 I was provided a prescription to treat athlete’s foot